cdapio/cdap/cdap-docs/pipelines/source/developing-pipelines.rst

 This section is intended for developers creating pipelines using command line tools.
 Users of pipelines should refer to the documentation on :ref:`creating pipelines
-<cask-hydrator-creating-pipelines>`.
+<cdap-pipelines-creating-pipelines>`.

-As mentioned in :ref:`creating pipelines <cask-hydrator-creating-pipelines>`, there are two different methods for creating pipeline applications:
+As mentioned in :ref:`creating pipelines <cdap-pipelines-creating-pipelines>`, there are two different methods for creating pipeline applications:

-1. Using Hydrator Studio
+1. Using the CDAP Application Studio
 #.
 Using command line tools (such as ``curl``, the CDAP CLI, or the CDAP UI)

 Using comamnd line tools, pipelines can be created using the :ref:`Lifecycle RESTful API